 A brief history of the CrosbyReport.

 Get the latest CrosbyReport delivered to you promptly every whenever-the-hell-I-feel-like-it, which usually falls on a Tuesday.
-To read more idiocy, sign up for my mailing list—you won’t regret it.*
+To read more idiocy, sign up for my email newsletter—you probably won’t regret it.*

 *Not a legally binding guarantee.